nearit/Android-SDK/docs/enable-triggers.md

 To enable push notification, set up a firebase project and follow the official instructions to integrate it into an app.
 [If you need help follow those steps.](firebase.md)
 Enter the cloud messaging firebase server key into the appropriate CMS section.

-To receive the system notification of a push recipe, add this receiver in the *application* tag of your app *manifest*
+To enable push driven notification, add this in your app manifest application element
 ```xml
 <receiver
      android:name="it.near.sdk.Push.FcmBroadcastReceiver"